Suddenly welcoming, Europe opens the door to refugees fleeing Ukraine

-The rapidly escalating Ukrainian wave — already more than 500,000 people, over the span of less than a week — appeared poised to dwarf the landmark European migrant crisis of 2015 and 2016, when 2 million people sought sanctuary, mostly Syrians feeling civil war.
-Those arrivals sparked intense friction among European Union nations, fueled a resurgent movement of the far-right, and led to backlash policies designed to stop or turn back asylum seekers.
+The rapidly escalating Ukrainian wave — already more than 500,000 people, over the span of less than a week — appeared poised to dwarf the landmark European migrant crisis of 2015 and 2016, when 2 million people sought sanctuary, mostly Syrians fleeing civil war.
+Those arrivals sparked intense friction among European Union nations, fueled a resurgent movement of the far-right and led to backlash policies designed to stop or turn back asylum seekers.

 The solidarity of current moment stands in stark contrast, particularly amid estimates that numbers could soar into the millions and potentially become the largest refugee wave on the continent of the post-World War II era.